naousse/knowledge/document_page_approval/README.rst

 Installation
 ============

-Makes the document page approval available from where some users can approved the modification made by oder users in documents that required approvement
+Makes the document page approval available from where some users can approved the modifications made by others users in documents that required approvement.

 Configuration
 =============